 What The Cluck?
 Chicken Pickin’ and You

 Chicken Pickin’ as we know it today is a bit complex.
 It’s a rhythmic hybrid picking technique, and there are several key factors in getting it to work.
-This section is going to be a bit more mechanical than the one above, so it might help to try out what I’m about to tell you on your guitar while I’m reading this.
+This section is a mini-tutorial, so it might help to try out what we're about to tell you on your guitar while reading this.

-Alright, when I chicken pick I think of the bass notes (the 4th through 6th strings) as a reinforcement to what I’m playing on the higher strings.
-So to prevent the lead line from getting muddied, I generally palm mute the lower strings.
+Alright, when we chicken pick we think of the three bass strings as a reinforcement to what we're playing on the higher strings.
+So to prevent the lead line from getting muddied, we generally palm mute the lower strings.

-Next, part of chicken’ picking is plucking the 1st through 3rd strings with your finger.
+Next, part of chicken pickin' is plucking the 1st through 3rd strings with your finger.
 Do this hard enough to get a nice “pop” out of the note.
-That’s generally referred to as a “cluck”.
+That’s generally referred to as a cluck.

-Next is what’s sometimes referred to as the “scratch”.
+Next is what’s sometimes referred to as the scratch.
 This part is actually pretty simple, just leave your finger resting on the string and pick.
 You shouldn’t get any note out of this part, just the sound of the string being struck.
-The technique itself isn’t very hard in all honesty, it just takes some practice.

 Keys, Chords, and Scales

-For those of you who want to learn more about the Roman Numeral system, or as it’s sometimes referred to the “Nashville Number System”, a quick Google search will give you some great examples.
+For those of you who want to learn more about the Roman Numeral system, or as it’s sometimes referred to the “Nashville Number System”, you can read more about it on JamPlay.

 As far as scales go, country uses the major and major pentatonic scale almost exclusively.
 The Major Scale was outlined above, and the major pentatonic is simply a major scale without any half-steps (one fret to another is a half step).
 The minor and minor pentatonic scales (as well as some modes) are used on occasion, but not too often.

-The tricky part about playing country lead is trying to wrap your head around “chromatic movements”.
+The tricky part about playing country lead guitar is trying to wrap your head around chromatic movements.
 A chromatic movement is when you use a note outside of a key as a way to build musical tension.
 Generally, the way you approach this is that you play one fret above or below your target note, and quickly slide into it.
 This technique takes some practice, but if you can pull it off it’s a great tool.